manoramsubedi/Personal_Finance_Tracker/README.md

 ### Features.
 1. **Income & Expense Tracking**: Easily log and manage your income and expenses.
-2. **Graphical Representation**: View income and expense data over time using line graphs or bar charts.
+2. **Graphical Representation**: View income and expense data over time using line graphs.
 3. **Summary Overview**: Get a quick summary of your total income, expenses, and balance.

 ### Dependencies.